JohnStarich/cognitive-bias/README.md

-# Cognitive Bias in Modern Society
+# Cognitive Bias

+This is a web game that shows you how the "[illusory truth effect](https://en.wikipedia.org/wiki/Illusory_truth_effect)" can manifest as simple conversation.